espocrm/documentation/docs/administration/config-params.md

 * authMaxFailedAttemptNumber – `10` – if number of failed login attempts (within *authFailedAttemptsPeriod*) exceeds the set number, then the system won't allow to login;
 * authFailedAttemptsPeriod – `'60 seconds'` – period taken into account for *authMaxFailedAttemptNumber*;
+* authAnotherUserDisabled – `false` – disable the ability to log in as another user for admins (as of v7.3);

 ### Security